elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - The nominal money supply M is determined by the central bank through its open-market operations
 - any imbalance between desired national saving and desired national investment is bridged by foreign borrowing or foreign lending
 - Price factor is nominal money divided by the real demand for money
+- Under classic model, government spending increases price levels which means that output does not increase
+- If the expected inflation rate decreases, there is lower demand for non-monetary assets (due to lower nominal rates) and thus a higher demand for money

 ### Money Growth and Inflation